Abuudiii/eMedical-Certificates/README.md

 </em>
 </p>

-<p>Feel free to leave feedback on how to improve the project further, thanks!</p>
+<p>Feel free to leave feedback on how to improve the project further.
+Thanks!</p>